-Banu Ozkazanc-Pan is Professor of Practice at the School of Engineering and Academic Director of the IE Brown Executive MBA program at Brown University.
+Banu Ozkazanc-Pan is Professor of Practice at the School of Engineering and Academic Director of the IE Brown EMBA program.
 She is also the Founder and Director of the Venture Capital Inclusion Lab at the Nelson Center for Entrepreneurship.
 The Lab was started in 2018 with funds from her $260,000 Ewing Marion Kauffman Foundation grant examining the decision-making and network behaviors of VCs.
 The Lab focuses on understanding and solving funding inequities in the VC industry through data-driven research, education and advocacy.
 Banu’s research interests are mainly in the areas of diversity and inclusion in organizations and in entrepreneurial ecosystems.

-Her TedXBrownU talk with Emily Wanderer on inclusion in the social entrepreneurship field will be live streamed on November 19, 2020.
+Her TedXBrownU talk with Emily Wanderer on inclusion in the social entrepreneurship field was live-streamed on November 19, 2020.